 However you want your oatmeal, remember that you can flavor them up without going overboard with sugar or salt.
 It really is a matter of playing with different herbs and spices until you nail that one perfect recipe that really does it for you.
+You might even use a few rare spices.
 This way, you can keep your oatmeal wholesome and easily reaps all the health benefits that come with it.

 It helps of course that there are many oatmeal recipes online that you can try to see how different spices combination works in actual reality.
 Because come on, you can’t just go mini miny mo at your rack of spices and just dump it in your oatmeal.
 Well, actually you can.
 But why not go for one that’s already been tried and tested, right?